 UserVoice is PCI DSS Compliant.

 UserVoice doesn‘t store credit card information in our database (all credit card data is stored securely in our payment gateway, Braintree, which is also PCI compliant), but credit card information does transit through our system so we‘ve verified as Payment Card Industry Data Security Standard (PCI DSS) compliant.
-This compliance is handled by SecurityMetrics and includes a self-questionnaire and quarterly security scan (last scan March 15, 2013) of our servers.
+This compliance is handled by SecurityMetrics and includes a self-questionnaire and quarterly security scan (last scan June 15, 2015) of our servers (details scan results).

 UserVoice is able to be used by U.S. Government entities.